 Any registered voter may request a ballot to be mailed to them, with no reason needed, either for specific elections or for eligible elections through the next General Election.
 After the request expires, the request will need to be made again.
 It is a good idea to check the status of your absentee request on a regular basis.
 An immediate family member or legal guardian may also request a ballot for another voter, with the voter’s permission.

 Be sure to provide your current mailing address.
 The U.S. Post Office cannot forward mail ballots.
-Voters making a request for a ballot to be mailed to an address not already on record will need to submit a Signed Vote-by-Mail Ballot Request Form (English / Spanish) .
-The signed, written request may be mailed, emailed to firstname.lastname@example.org, or faxed to (850) 892-8113.
+Voters making a request for a ballot to be mailed to an address not already on record will need to submit a signed Mail Ballot Request Form (English) (Spanish) .
 The deadline to receive a request is 5:00 pm on the 10th day before Election Day (However, due to mail delivery times , please request and return your ballot as soon as possible.)
 For requests already on file, ballots are typically mailed about 33-40 days before Election Day.
 Some exceptions apply.

 A designee can pick up a ballot from our office for another voter within 9 days of and on Election Day.
 A designee must provide a written authorization from the voter, a picture ID, and a signed affidavit (English) / (Spanish) .